jbff/simple_auto_beatsage_script/README.md

 This will:
 - Process all supported audio files in the specified directory
-- Generate maps with Hard, Expert, ExpertPlus, and Normal difficulties
+- Generate maps with Expert and ExpertPlus difficulties
-- Include Standard, 90Degree, NoArrows, and OneSaber modes
+- Include Standard mode
-- Add DotBlocks, Obstacles, and Bombs as events
+- Add DotBlocks and Obstacles as events
+- Use the FitBeat environment
 - Use the v2 model
 - Save output zip files to the same input directory
+- Generate automatic lighting events for enhanced visual experience

 ### Advanced Usage